jojees/project-genesis/CONTEXT.md

 ---

 ## Deployment Strategy & Rollbacks 🔄
-The deployment process relies on GitHub Actions for building Docker images and a Kubernetes base configuration `(k8s/base)` for defining the desired state.
+The deployment process relies on GitHub Actions to orchestrate the build and a self-hosted runner to execute the deployment logic via Ansible.

 **Current Knowns:**
-* **Initial Deployment:** Based on the `infra/terraform` and `infra/ansible` details, the initial infrastructure provisioning and K3s cluster setup are automated.
-Application deployment is via direct application of `k8s/base` manifests, or conceptually via Helm (once `k8s/charts` is populated).
+* **Initial Deployment:** The K3s cluster is provisioned by Ansible.
+Application deployment is performed by the `deploy_k8s_services.yml` Ansible playbook, which calls `helm upgrade --install` using the chart and a dynamically generated override file.
+* **Image Tagging:** Services are built as multi-architecture Docker images tagged with an immutable Git SHA.
+* **Environment Tags & Promotion:** After a successful deployment to `dev` or `staging`, a separate job promotes the immutable SHA tag to an environment-specific tag (e.g., `notification-service:dev`) on Docker Hub.
-* **Rolling Updates:** Kubernetes Deployments, by default, employ a rolling update strategy when `replicas` are updated or the `template` changes.
+* **Rolling Updates:** Kubernetes Deployments, by default, employ a rolling update strategy when the `template` (e.g., the image tag) changes.
+* **Manual Rollback Capability:** The **Helm** package manager provides a built-in mechanism for manual rollbacks to a previous deployment version (`helm rollback <release-name>`).

 **Future Enhancements (Planned/To Be Detailed):**
 * **Automated Rollback Mechanism:** Specific strategies and tooling (e.g., leveraging Helm's rollback capabilities) for quickly reverting to a previous stable version in case of a failed deployment.